status-im/help.status.im/docs/en/status-communities/set-up-a-private-community.md

     1. From the navigation sidebar, click your community.
     1. On top of the channel sidebar, click your community logo and then, click **Permissions**.
     1. Click **Add permission**.
     1. For the `Who holds` variable, select the tokens and amounts (for assets and collectibles) members must hold to join your community.
-You can choose and combine up to five Assets, Collectibles or ENS.
+You can choose and combine up to five assets, collectibles or ENS names.
     1. For the `Is allowed to` variable, select :desktop-member: **Become member**.
     1. For the `In` variable, make sure your community is selected.
     1. Click **Create permission**.
 The new permission takes effect immediately.